fiirefly24/belajar-python/definition.md

     Do some code only IF some condition is True
     Else do something else

+## Logical Operators
+    Evaluate multiple conditions (or, and, not)
+    or = at least one condition must be true and = both condistion must be true not = inverts the condition (not false, not true)

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.